pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/02_Templating_Helpers/04_HeadStyle.md

 # HeadStyle Templating Helper

+> The HeadStyle templating helper is an extension of the [Placeholder Templating Helper](./00_Placeholder.md)

 The HTML `<style>` element is used to include CSS stylesheets inline in the HTML <head> element.

 > **Note**: Use HeadLink to link CSS files